It’s about time someone admitted it. We all know but are too scared to talk about it.

-While ski construction is largely a standardized process (apart from embedding VibeStop™), we continue to search for ways to reduce our impact outside of ski production.
+While ski construction is largely a standardized process (apart from embedding our patented VibeStop™), we continue to search for ways to reduce our impact outside of ski production.
 This includes tighter tolerances on packaging and reducing fewer packing materials like unnecessary tags, string, wrapping and tape.
-We also don’t label our skis by model year (2019,2020, 2021, etc.) in an effort to avoid obsolescence.
-Instead, we’ve opted for ‘versions’ (v1, v2, v3 etc) which represent incremental changes to design that are quietly phased into our production cycles — often without customers even knowing they have purchased an improved version.
+We also don’t label our skis by model year (2020, 2021, etc.) in an effort to avoid obsolescence.
+Instead, we’ve opted for ‘versions’ (v1, v2, v3 etc) which represent incremental changes to design that are quietly phased into our production cycles — often without customers even knowing they have purchased a new and improved version.

 Going carbon neutral and offsetting every ski we make is a small step, but it hasn’t stopped us from making the first moves in transparency.
 Here is more information about what we are doing for our own sustainability, and here’s what you can do to help:

 - Be choosy — From your food to your car to your skis, you can choose who you support.
-There are only two ski brands committed to going carbon neutral: us and this company.
+There is a growing list of ski brands joining this movement.
+Season Eqpt, Icelantic and WNDR.

 In the future, the success of a business will not be in spite of commitments to the climate, but because of these commitments.
-The stakes are too high for us to continue doing business as usual at the expense of our future.
+The stakes are too high for us to continue business as usual at the expense of our future.
 Personally, I plan on skiing for the rest of my life.
 I can't, in good conscience, hold this goal while ignoring the environmental consequences that result from creating the product I use to achieve this goal.

 We, Renoun, choose to act.